nhselect/home/content/pages/accessibility.md

 ## What to do if you cannot access parts of this website

-If you need information on this website in a different format please contact LTLC@hee.nhs.uk and tell us:
+If you need information on this website in a different format please contact learningnetwork@nhselect.org.uk and tell us:

 - your name and email address
 - the nature of your enquiry